christopherromo/chit-chatty/README.md

-## Important Info

-This is a project created for my "Advanced Software Engineering" (CS 4300) class at UCCS (Fall 2024 Semester).
-It is a language learning application, and it was created by a team of 5.

-This app was built with the following tools:
-   - Django (Python)
-   - HTML, CSS, JavaScript
-   - OpenAI API
-   - Git/Github
-   - Github Project Board

-This app helped me learn the following:
-   - Agile Methodology
-   - Continuous Integration
-   - Collaboration with a Team

-*Please note that there may be a few bugs present.*
+# Chit-Chatty Language Learning Application

+##### Created by Darion Badillo, Andrew Douangprachanh, Irving Reyes Bravo, Naomi Rodriguez, and Christopher Romo
+##### CS 4300 Advanced Software Engineering : Group 5 : Fall 2024

 ---
-# ChitChatty Language Learning Application

-#### Created by Darion Badillo, Andrew Douangprachanh, Irving Reyes Bravo, Naomi Rodriguez, and Christopher Romo
-#### CS 4300 Advanced Software Engineering : Group 5 : Fall 2024

----
-## App Overview

-**ChitChatty** is a language learning platform designed to help users improve their language skills through custom quizzes and pre-made lessons.
-The app integrates AI tools and user input to generate custom quizzes.
+**Chit-Chatty** is a language learning application designed to help users improve their language skills through dynamically-generated quizzes and pre-made lessons.
+The app uses the OpenAI API and user input to create custom quizzes.
 "Word of the Day" and daily lessons encourage continuous learning.
 Multiple languages are supported.
-The app aims to provide an engaging and personalized learning experience by adapting the learning material to your preferences.
+The app aims to provide an engaging and personalized learning experience by catering the learning material to your preferences.

----
+## Technologies

+   - Django (Python)
+   - OpenAI API
+   - HTML
+   - CSS
+   - JavaScript

-## App Features
+## Features

-### 1. User Authentication
-   - User registration, login, and session management.
-   - Users have their own account page with saved data like streaks.

-### 2. Dynamic AI Quiz Generation
-   - Translation questions are created based on the options the user selects.
-   - User can select their preferred Language, Proficiency, Difficulty, Length of Quiz, and Goal of Quiz.

-### 3. Quiz Management
+   - **User Authentication:** Users can create accounts, login and logout, access specific features reserved for account holders, and see their account information.

+   - **Quiz Generation:** Quizzes are generated through internal prompts using OpenAI API.
+Users can customize their quiz with options such as difficulty, proficiency, length of quiz, etc.

-   - User progress is tracked during quizzes.
+   - **Quiz Management:** User progress is tracked throughout the duration of the quiz, allowing for users to stop and restart the quiz without losing progress.
-   - Session data is maintained for correct and incorrect answers.
-   - Quiz can be stopped and restarted.

-### 5. Quiz Recap
-   - The user’s score is displayed at the end of each quiz.
-   - Recap page provides a summary of the quiz, including correct and incorrect answers and overall performance.
+   - **Quiz Recap:** At the end of the quiz, the user is given a summary of their results, that being the amount of correct and incorrect answers along with messages based on the score.

-### 6. Word of the Day
-   - Single word daily quiz based on selected language.
+   - **Word of the Day:** Single word daily quiz based on the selected language.
-   - Immediate feedback provided based on answer.

-### 7. Daily Lesson
-   - Lesson based on a theme to encourage learning.
-   - 8 cards with images appear with translations, allowing for visual learning.
-   - Lessons change out daily.

-### 8. Friendly UI
-   - Clean and user-friendly interface with Bootstrap-based styling.
-   - Responsive pages to adapt to user's browser.
-   - Styled to foster a fun learning atmosphere.

----
+   - **Daily Lesson:** Lessons based on a theme that cycle out daily.
+It consists of cards composed of an image and a description in the selected language.

-## App Installation
+## Reflection

+**The Process:** This project was created by a team of 5 for our advanced software engineering class.
+We started by learning how to work as group, which mainly consisted of setup and learning project management tools.
+For this project, we used DevEdu as our cloud development environment, a shared Git repository, Zenhub as our project board, Kritik for assessment of our teammates, and Discord for team communication.
+We followed the Agile Methodology, building the app over four two-week sprints.
+We found a flow for our sprints, starting with delegation of tasks from the project board.
+Design came next, where we would meet up and share ideas for how new features would look and interact with existing features.
+After that, we would build solutions by making personal branches, dealing with merge conflicts, and creating pull requests once finished.
+During development, we documented our changes and additions, and at the end we grouped these together to create a changelog.

+**Key Takeaways:** Over the course of the semester, we learned many things about software engineering.
+Concepts like the Agile Methodology and Continuous Integration shaped how we worked on the application.
+Project management tools like Zenhub (Project Board) and Git/GitHub helped us to organize our project and plan for new features.
+We had to learn how to work as a team, and we did this by frequent communication through Discord and in-person meetings, assessment of our teammates through Kritik to ensure equal contribution, and choosing a project leader for each sprint to lead the group.
+With Django chosen as our framework, we learned a lot about the MVT architecture and Python in general.
+We also touched on HTML, CSS, and JavaScript for the creation of the templates.
+We worked with another team who acted as "the customers", and we had to ensure we were delivering key features.
+Overall, we learned software engineering encapsulates a lot of concepts, including project management, design, implementation, documentation, communication, and much more.

+## Running the Project

 1. Clone the repository.